Affiliate links on Android Authority may earn us a commission. Learn more.

 More intriguingly, the Digital Edition can be upgraded by purchasing and attaching an official disc drive for a further $79.99.
 You can buy the Digital Edition and upgrade it to a disc-accepting version later.

-Ultimately, if you want a PS5 console on the cheap, we’d still recommend opting for the older models.
+Ultimately, if you want a cheap PS5 console, we recommend opting for the older models if you can find them.
 Now that the Slim duo is available, you’ll likely find the “fat” versions for much less.

 FAQs